By Kristen Harris

 It’s in a government agency, helping people fill out and file three different forms, using a fairly outdated computer system.
 This role serves the public, and the people being helped come from all walks of life; some have special needs and require a high level of patience.
 The role isn’t expected to change much, and there’s little opportunity for advancement, growth or development.

-Now which candidate would you choose?
-While they may be equally qualified on paper, you got to know their personalities in your in-person interviews.
+Now, which candidate would you choose?
+While they may be equally qualified on paper, you had the opportunity to get to know their personalities in your in-person interviews.
 Candidate A would be frustrated in this role, trying to improve things, questioning the rules, pushing for better technology, and hoping for advancement that never comes.
 For the same reasons, Candidate B could be an Ideal Fit for this role.
-They’re more comfortable accepting things as they are, working within a system, and don’t mind doing the same thing repeatedly.
+They’re more comfortable accepting things as they are, working within a system, don’t mind doing the same thing repeatedly, and are very patient.
 They could find it rewarding to be the person who helps others navigate a bureaucratic process.

 To find an Ideal Fit, it’s important to assess the traditional areas of skill set and experience, as well as soft skills and how they align with your culture.